syncfusion-content/wpf-docs/wpf/Ribbon/RibbonMerge.md

 ![WPF Ribbon TDI Merging](menu-merging-images/wpf-ribbon-tdi-merging.PNG)

-In the image notice that `Child View1` tab is selected and elements of selected child view's ribbon are merged into the Mdi parent Ribbon.
+In the image notice that `Child View1` tab is selected and elements of selected child view's ribbon are merged into the MDI parent Ribbon.

 N> [View sample in GitHub](https://github.com/SyncfusionExamples/wpf-ribbon-MDI-and-TDI-merging)